0BAB1/HOLY_CORE_COURSE/tutorial.md

 ### 5.1 : HDL Code

-As usual, we add this imm source to our HDL Code (I heavily re-factored the signext code as immediates size were now too different from one to another to simply apply 1 sign extend at the "end"):
+As usual, we add this imm source to our HDL Code.
+I grabed this opportunity to heavily re-factored the signext code as immediates sizes were now too different from one to another :

 ```sv
 // signext.sv